Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends

-The study of NOMA can be traced back several decades to the information theory and wireless communications literature on single-input single-output (SISO) BC and MAC, where SC--SIC is well-recognized as the capacity-achieving strategy for both the SISO (Gaussian) BC and MAC \cite{Tcover1972,tsefundamentalWC2005}.
-In the SISO BC, the superiority of NOMA over OMA is pronounced when users experience channel strength differences \cite{tsefundamentalWC2005}.
-However, when users experience identical channel strengths, OMA is sufficient to achieve the capacity region of the SISO BC and the advantage of NOMA disappears \cite{tsefundamentalWC2005}.
-In the SISO MAC with $K$ users, the capacity region has the shape of a $K$-dimensional polyhedron with the vertices on the boundary of the capacity region being achieved by NOMA and all points along the line segment between adjacent vertices being achieved by time sharing.
-OMA in contrast only achieves a few points on the boundary of the capacity region when power control is applied.
-Driven by the performance gain of NOMA over OMA in single-antenna networks, numerous attempts have been made to synergize NOMA and multi-antenna networks in recent years \cite{gc01,ChoiNOMA2015,QSunNOMA2015,QZhangNOMA2016,NOMA2013YSaito,DingNOMA2016,NOMA2017Choi,wshin2017mimonoma,NOMA2017Nguyen,MZeng2017NOMA,yuanwei2021NGMA}.
+Driven by the performance gain of NOMA over OMA in single-antenna networks, numerous attempts have been made to synergize NOMA and multi-antenna networks in recent years \cite{Mojtaba2019MAbook,QSunNOMA2015,QZhangNOMA2016,NOMA2013YSaito,DingNOMA2016,yuanwei2021NGMA}.
 In the multi-antenna BC, MIMO/MISO NOMA combines SDMA and NOMA by separating $K$ users into $G$ ($1\leq G\leq K$) different groups.
-At each user, the interference from users within the same group is managed via SC--SIC while interference from users across different groups is managed via SDMA.
+At each user, the interference from users within the same group is managed via SC--SIC while interference from users in different groups is managed via SDMA.